My Travels To Date

 40. National Museum of Naval Aviation: Located in Pensacola, this is the world’s largest Naval Aviation museum with more than 150 meticulously restored aircraft representing Navy, Marine Corps, and Coast Guard Aviation.
 Some of the rare aircraft include the NC-4 (first to cross the Atlantic by air), SBD Dauntless (from the Battle of Midway), the Que Sera Sera (first aircraft to land at the South Pole), the last combat Tomcat F-14D Tomcat, and many more!
 For a more immersive experience, the museum offers 3D flight simulators, 4D Blue Angels experience, and a thrilling Apollo 11 virtual reality experience.
 If you’re lucky, on select days you may even get to watch the Blue Angels flying practice runs overhead and meet the pilots afterwards!

-41. Polk Museum of Art: This small art museum in the heart of rural Lakeland packs quite a punch in regards to the impressive traveling exhibitions that pass through the walls of this museum.
+41. The Ashley Gibson Barnett Museum of Art: Formerly called the Polk Museum of Art until being renamed in 2024, this small art museum in the heart of rural Lakeland packs quite a punch in regards to the impressive traveling exhibitions that pass through the walls of this museum.
 Past exhibitions have included Dutch Golden Age paintings, American Impressionism through the French Lens, Illuminated Manuscripts from the 13th to 18th Centuries, works by Degas, Chagall, Picasso, and more.
 And best of all, the museum is always FREE to visit!
 I feel like this is one of the best kept secrets of Central Florida.

 42. Cummer Museum of Art & Gardens: This fine arts museum in Jacksonville houses a collection that is especially strong in European and American paintings as well as an extensive selection of Meissen porcelain.
 There are over 5,000 works of art on display within the museum, with pieces by Rubens, Winslow Homer, and Norman Rockwell.
 In addition to the artworks, there are three small gardens adjacent to the river (English Garden, Italian Garden, and Olmstead Garden) among which visitors can stroll and admire the city views from a quiet and serene vantage point.